xenshinu/xenshinu.github.io/_posts/2024-12-12-triton_gather_scatter_FFN.md

 tags: [CUDA, Triton, GEMM, Pytorch, Feed-forward Network, Structured Sparsity]
 ---

 In our recent work [Learn to be efficient: Build structured sparsity in large language models](https://arxiv.org/pdf/2402.06126), we propose a novel method to build structured sparsity in large language models.
 Through jointly training of router and LLM, we achieves a better trade-off between sparsity and accuracy.

-However, the current Pytorch doesn't provide an efficient implementation of gather-and-scatter feed-forward network.
+Unfortunately, the current Pytorch doesn't provide an efficient implementation of sparse feed-forward network.
 To translate the theoretical FLOPs reduction into real speedup, we need to implement a kernel by ourselves.

 This post is the continuation of [Efficient Gather-and-scatter Matrix Multiplication Kernel with Triton](https://xenshinu.github.io/triton_gather_scatter/).
 We will implement an efficient gather-and-scatter feed-forward network kernel with Triton.
+Click [here](#final-implementation) to jump to the final implementation code.

 ## Introduction